nogdog/cwrblog/README.md

 you need to do is use (S)FTP or whatever other method you prefer to upload your post files.

+## Installation

+Download or pull this repo.
+For now, it will only work from your web root directory.
+(I have an open issue to change that.)
+Edit the `/.config.json` file with desired values for your site.

 ## Blog Posts

 Posts are stored as markdown files in the /posts directory.
 You need